kirwaboit/rwakiPython/Bash/README.md

     to exit from it.
 - Blank linux screen?
   - use ctrl + c to exit out of that
+- When you make permission changes, sometimes logging out then logging back in helps the system recognize the changes

 ## TODO